mwasif7/ToolsBazar/readme.txt

+##In case of error after cloning the repo, try building the proj file

 Try to always use MUI components (https://mui.com/) for the tasks below:
 1- Add a theme toggle button on the nav bar that allows the user to switch between dark mode and light mode.
 Use React context. :: DONE